Skip to content

 Utah Attorney General Lawsuit

-In June 2025, Utah Attorney General Derek Brown filed a lawsuit against Snap, Inc., alleging the platforms facilitate child exploitation and sextortion.
+In June 2025, Utah Attorney General Derek Brown filed a lawsuit against Snap, Inc., alleging the platform facilitates child exploitation and sextortion.

 The lawsuit claims Snap’s features were designed to exploit vulnerable children to increase profits and that the app’s addictive design causes substantial harm to youth.
 It further alleges Snap violated the Utah Consumer Privacy Act by misleading users about safety and improperly collecting user data.